daniel-meisterlabs/rails-alpha-blog/README.md

 # Controller#Action | articles#edit
 ```

 To determine the path for routes in Rails, you just have take the `Prefix` from above and append `_path`.
-So, to get the pather for root, you just use `root_path`.
+So, to get the path for root, you just use `root_path`.
 The same concept applies for all routes.

 Example link for the `/articles/:id/edit` route: